Debriefing Resource Center

 Debriefing for Sustainability in Healthcare

-A collaborative initiative between Debriefing the Front Lines and Your BIRTH Partners.
+A collaborative program created by Debriefing the Front Lines and Your BIRTH Partners

 The ADPRN

-Our signature training model guides healthcare teams through structured, trauma-informed debriefing.
+A comprehensive training inclusive of quality, safety and clinician well-being that guides healthcare teams through structured, trauma-informed debriefing.

 1. Acknowledge Our Humanity